 The first type of road you'll encounter is a B Road.
 There are 15 B Roads on the island, all of which are narrow, winding, and very poorly maintained.
 They connect the island's rural areas, and are not deemed to be as important as the A Roads, which connect the major cities on the island and are much busier.
 There are four A Roads, and although some improvements have been made in recent years, they are still lacking in road signs and traffic stops, but are full of pot holes.

-Since you could potentially come across issues spotting places to refuel, check out the chart right below for an idea where some are located.
+Since you could potentially encounter issues spotting places to refuel, check out the table that follows to get a picture of where some are located.

 |(876) 975-8746||St. Marys|